 Degree programs in Public Health, Epidemiology, Biostatistics, and related fields consider the relationship between culture and health, explore the design and implementation of health policy programs, and focus on the general well-being of the public population.

 Careers in public health are wide-ranging.
 They can focus on a variety of issues like communicable diseases to environmental hazards.
-They can engage these issues in various ways as well.
-And with online options the way there are, now is the time to earn your degree from wherever!
+They can engage these issues in various capacities as well.
+And with online options the way there are, now is the time to earn your degree from any place that works best for you!
 If you’re leaning that way, check out our Best Online Bachelor’s in Public Health ranking.

 Some public health graduates go on to pursue careers in research or data collection and analysis.
 Others go into administration and management in places like government agencies, HMO offices, community medical centers, or the offices of city health planners.
 Still others become educators and policy makers, working with state or federal legislative committees, consumer advocacy organizations, and non-profit organizations.